icyrizard/cliq-cqrs-products/README.md

 When retrieving a single object from the EventStore, the EventStore will retrieve the latest event for the given key and return that state.
 Note again, this is a simplified version of a real EventStore.
 For the real version you would need to retrieve all events for the given key and apply them to the object to get the latest state - however, to keep things a bit easier I've chosen to only retrieve the latest event which holds the last version.

-Ideally, you would want to persist the events to a database and therefore use a existing technologies that implement the illustrated behaviour as explained above (i.e, gather all events and apply them on top of each other to get the latest state of the object). **But then I would have as much fun as I did now!**
+Ideally, you would want to persist all the events to a database and therefore use a existing technologies that implement the illustrated behaviour as explained above (i.e, gather all events and apply them on top of each other to get the latest state of the object). **But then I would not have as much fun as I did now!**

 See below for install instructions, how to test the application and how to use the GraphQL playground (or CURL, or import CURL in to Postman) to test the application.